 Steam oxidation behavior is directly linked to implementing ultra-supercritical steam power generation for improved efficiencies and reduced CO2 emissions.
 Higher temperature means higher efficiency; however, higher corrosion rates occur in a steam atmosphere when ferritic, ferritic‐martensitic, or medium Cr–Ni steels are used.

-The materials that were developed over 50–60 years ago are no longer currently suitable for ultra-supercritical regimes due to poor corrosion resistance and inadequate high‐temperature creep and strength properties.
+The materials developed over 50–60 years ago are no longer suitable for ultra-supercritical regimes due to poor corrosion resistance and inadequate high‐temperature creep and strength properties.
 These technologies require advanced austenitic steels and nickel (Ni)‐based alloys with superior steam oxidation resistance.

 - simultaneous action of cyclic stress,